jaketae/jaketae.github.io/_posts/2020-07-17-tinkering-docker.md

 Before getting into any details about Docker, it's perhaps necessary for me to clarify the setup in which this post was written.
 In testing out Docker commands, I went back and forth between this Jupyter notebook and the terminal.
 I mainly tried to use Jupyter in order to record the commands I typed and their outputs in this post, but certain commands that require secondary input in interactive mode, such as `docker container run -it [...]` was tested in the terminal.

 The `!` sign in front of every Docker command is necessary to run unix commands in Jupyter.
 An exception is `%cd`, which is a magic command in Jupyter that allows the use of `cd`; `! cd` does not work, because the way Jupyter interacts with the system is by attaching a shell subprocess.
-These details aside, the key takeaway is that the exclaimation or percent symbols can be disregarded.
+These details aside, the key takeaway is that the exclamation or percent symbols can be disregarded.

 # Docker Basics